Jesu Oyingbo: Universal College of Regeneration

 Odumosu's early sermons emphasized duality of the world and self-discipline.
 The natural world which is filled with evil machinations, principalities and powers and a spiritual world, in which he had access.
 The spiritual world and natural world are in constant battle, with the former emphasized as the redeemer of the natural world.
 His religious movement started in 1952 at a location in Lagos Island, another major message was self-disciple; consisting of denouncing alcohol, women and tobacco.

 At onset, initial congregation was small, about 30 members could be counted in 1954.
 During this time, he instituted tithe giving to assist the poor, Odumosu also encouraged members to fund his evangelical missions.
 His movement began to grow and better organized, the growth assisted with a donation by a wealthy convert who provided his property for Odumosu's use.
 One of those properties was in Ebute Metta, where Odumosu decided to settle the movement.
 Since the founding of the movement, members lived at their own residences, but after the movement to Ebute Metta, Odumosu asked them to leave their houses and live in rented properties close to the church building.
 Members declared their wealth to Odumosu who took 10% of the tithe and charged them rent.

 To expand his movement, he began preaching his sermon with loudspeakers placed outside in the church hall, at a location close to Oyingbo Market, where he was sometimes derisively called 'Jesu Oyingbo'.
 At the new location, he began to emphasize humility and obedience, to initiate new male members, he will whip them with nine strokes of cane.
 In 1959, he declared himself Jesus, reduced his sermons and began to initiate various business ventures to fund a New Jerusalem.
 Among the ventures were Jolly Makers and Happy Day food canteens, Deluxe bakeries makers of Goodluck bread, the properties housing this venture were then expanded to include barber shops and lodging.
 Economy wise, the various businesses provided wages to his followers.
 In 1960, a schism in the church led to the exodus of most of his members.
 But Odumosu who had changed from preaching self-discipline to loyalty did not seem to mind, because to continue his business ventures, he needed loyal workers who will serve him.

+The Universal College of Regeneration, established by Odumosu, became Africa's first megachurch.
+At its peak, the organisation had more than 2,000 followers, who gathered weekly at the commune on Manor Street in Lagos for religious activities.

 Odumosu's sexual practices were less conservative than other Christian denominations and he was said to have established sexual rights over many females within his sect.